med-warriors/med-warriors.github.io/index.md

 ## Overview
-Med-Warriors is a real life application designed for clinics to use to keep track of essential mediciation.
+Med-Warriors is a real life application designed for clinics to use to keep track of essential mediciation and supplies in their inventory.

 ## Deployment
 A live deployment of Med-Warriors is not yet available.